alex067/TechSkillup/README.md

-# :rocket: Learn Something New
+# TechSkillup 🤖
-This repo contains a directory of highly rated, free learning materials, for various tech topics.
-Ranging from Full Stack development, to DevOps and System design.
+Repository containing a directory of highly reated, free or paid learning materials for various technical topics.
+Ranging from learning Golang, to general Computer Science fundamentals, Blockhain, and AI.
+Looking to learn something new or refresh yourself?
+We got you!

+Navigate the repository by clicking on the technology you're interested in.
+Have fun!

 ### Table of Contents
 * [Ansible](#ansible)